The Ultimate Guide to A/B Testing Best Practices Learned from 100s of Tests on Large eCommerce Websites

 However, merchants have an advantage in that they should know their customers well enough to know what their traffic “should” look like, in terms of demographics, geographical location, visit length, shopping patterns, and so on.

 The best way to identify bots is to pay close attention to the behavior of visitors to your website.
-Often, there’s not a single telltale sign that clearly flags a visitor as a bot, but various clues that, when taken together, will strongly suggest that the visitor’s behavior is not being driven by the interests and priorities you would expect to see in a normal customer.
+Often, there’s not a single telltale sign that clearly flags a visitor as a bot – but there are various clues that, when taken together, will strongly suggest that the visitor’s behavior is not being driven by the interests and priorities you would expect to see in a normal customer.

 Here are some questions Namogoo asks when we’re trying to clear the bot noise out of an A/B test: